 Banquet diplomacy…and court jealousies

-Professor John Maxwell O’Brien of Queen’s College, City University, New York, concluded that Alexander frequently turned to the bottle to dilute his feelings of inferiority and anxiety.
-This is the only historian I’ve found who refers to Alexander as an alcoholic: classical authors tend to want to defend Alexander the Great by saying that there is no definitive proof.
+Hammered by dreams of greatness, Professor John Maxwell O’Brien of Queen’s College, City University, New York, concluded that Alexander frequently turned to the bottle to dilute his feelings of inferiority and anxiety.
+He is the only historian I’ve found who refers to Alexander as an alcoholic: classical authors tend to want to defend Alexander the Great by saying that there is no definitive proof.
 On the other hand, you have to give Caesar what he deserves.
 In Macedonia, everyone drank wine, especially at banquets in the capital, Pella.

-We make endless toasts.
-Alexander also toasts and has a few glasses up his nose.
-Suddenly, General Attalus takes the floor, makes a great speech and says: “At last, Macedonia is going to have a real Macedonian prince born of a real Macedonian woman.”
-Alexander stands up, throws his glass at Attalus’ head and says, “Are you insinuating that I’m a bastard?”
+They made endless toasts.
+Alexander also toasted and had a few glasses up his nose.
+Suddenly, General Attalus took the floor, made a great speech, and said, « At last, Macedonia is going to have a real Macedonian prince born of a real Macedonian woman. » Alexander stood up, threw his glass at Attalus’ head, and said, « Are you insinuating that I’m a bastard? »

 Who’s idea was it to burn down Persepolis?

-Like his father Philip, Alexander liked to organize sumptuous banquets during military campaigns.
-So the amphorae of wine are brought out and the party begins.
-At one point, one of the Greek courtesans following the army starts to get excited and talks about burning Persepolis.
-The Persians had burned Athens, Greece’s most important city, so she says, “Wouldn’t it be nice to avenge Athens by burning Persepolis?”
-According to Plutarch, Alexander replied, “OK, let’s do it”, and descended on the streets of Persepolis, setting everything on fire.
+Like his father Philip, Alexander enjoyed organizing sumptuous banquets during military campaigns.
+So, the amphorae of wine were brought out and the party began.
+At one point, one of the Greek courtesans following the army got excited and talked about burning Persepolis.
+The Persians had burned Athens, Greece’s most important city, so she said, « Wouldn’t it be nice to avenge Athens by burning Persepolis? » According to Plutarch, Alexander replied, « OK, let’s do it », and descended on the streets of Persepolis, setting everything on fire.

-However, there’s a small caveat.
+However, there was a small caveat.
 Serious historians, unlike myself, believe that the destruction of Persepolis was premeditated.
 Alexander saw the city as the ultimate symbol of Greece’s enemy, and as a vengeful Greek hero, he would have wanted to destroy the capital to show once and for all that Persia was finished.

 Fighting hangover

-Let me quote Adrian Goldsworthy: “Many Macedonian aristocrats were very uncomfortable with the way Alexander adopted the Asiatic dress, harem, eunuchs and ceremonial of the Persian court.
-They resented him for appointing former enemies to important and honorary positions.”
+Adrian Goldsworthy writes « Many Macedonian aristocrats were very uncomfortable with the way Alexander adopted the Asiatic dress, harem, eunuchs, and ceremonial of the Persian court.
+They resented him for appointing former enemies to important and honorary positions. »

 As Alexander sinks deeper and deeper into vast Asia (insert quotation marks), he sinks deeper and deeper into paranoia.
 There are more and more quarrels with his comrades, and it seems that his drinking becomes more and more excessive.
 O’Brien says that in the last years of his life, Alexandre becomes increasingly paranoid and unpredictable.
 Alexander already had an excessive and impatient temperament.

-This is when Alexander starts becoming megalomaniacal, nasty and unpredictable.
-Let me quote Adrian Goldsworthy: “Whenever he had the opportunity, Alexander organized one of those drunken banquets he and his father were so fond of, as was the case with the Macedonian aristocracy in general.
-However, occasions arose much more frequently during the lulls between campaigns, accentuating the difference between these rare intervals and the normality of marching, fighting and killing.”
+Historians believe this moment when Alexander became megalomaniacal, violent, and unpredictable.
+According to Adrian Goldsworthy: « Whenever he had the opportunity, Alexander organized one of those drunken banquets he and his father were so fond of, as was the case with the Macedonian aristocracy in general.
+However, occasions arose much more frequently during the lulls between campaigns, accentuating the difference between these rare intervals and the normality of marching, fighting, and killing. »

 A Fatal Drunken Fight